carpentries/governance/minutes/2019/EC-minutes-2019-08-15.md

-- Members will read the EC Election Policy document and reported any problems they see with that
+- Members will read the Executive Council Election Policy document and reported any problems they see with that